Niagara University fires men's basketball coach Chris Casey

 The Purple Eagles finished 13-19 and in a three-way tie for last place in the MAAC at 6-12.
 Niagara dropped to the lowest seed in the tournament after a loss to Siena to end the regular season, combined with Saint Peter's win against Fairfield.
 Niagara went 1-3 combined against Saint Peter’s and Fairfield this season.

+Niagara underachieved despite having four seniors in the lineup, and the way Niagara finished the season was in stark contrast to its start.
+The Purple Eagles went 7-6 in their nonconference schedule, which included wins at Pittsburgh and at home against St. Bonaventure, but they limped through conference play.

-The Purple Eagles also finished 2-8 in their final 10 games, including a 2-6 record in February.
+Niagara won back-to-back games once during the MAAC season and finished 2-8 in its final 10 games, including a 2-6 record in February.

-The Purple Eagles have only finished above .500 once in those six years.
-Niagara was 19-14 in 2017-18, and lost in the quarterfinals of the MAAC Tournament.
-The Purple Eagles didn't advance past the conference quarterfinals in Casey’s six years as head coach.
+“We struggled during the conference to completely find ourselves,” Casey said prior to the MAAC Tournament.
+“We found ourselves for moments but not for sustained periods."

+Gray said he informed Casey on Monday morning of the decision to dismiss him.
+Niagara's athletic administration also informed players of Casey's dismissal before the announcement.
+Gray intends to meet with the team when the players return from spring break.

 Share this article